fuzzylogicxx/fuzzylogic/posts/small-changes.md

 I was overweight, and probably drinking a little more than I should when socialsing.

-So I guess _mony a mickle maks a muckle_ works in the negative direction too.
-That collection of smaller unwanted issues snowballed into a general malaise.
-And that’s where I was.
+This collection of issues had snowballed into a general malaise.

 It was while on holiday last August with a chance to reflect that I started making changes.